MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scans-wmi.md

 > When you schedule scans for times when endpoints are not in use, scans do not honor the CPU throttling configuration and will take full advantage of the resources available to complete the scan as fast as possible.

-## Use WMI to schedule scans to complete remediation
+## WMI for scheduling scans to complete remediation

 Use the [**Set** method of the **MSFT_MpPreference**](/previous-versions/windows/desktop/legacy/dn455323(v=vs.85)) class for the following properties: